Cinematronics Reading Between the Lines

 As management chafes at Larry Rosenthal and his sweet 50/50 split of the Space Wars profits pouring in, he is convinced by head sales rep Bill Cravens to leave Cinematronics and start his own company, placing Cravens as president of the new venture.
 Thus Rosenthal takes all his technology and documentation on the hardware and begets VectorBeam, basing the company in Sunnyvale, CA. The Cinematronics design labs are left barren by the departure.
 Rosenthal produces his own competing Space War game in 1977, with all the same features as Cinematronics’ version, but with a streamlined cabinet that doesn’t threaten to topple over and kill players, as well as some refinements in the circuitry to improve reliability.
-He also designs vector game Speed Freak, released in 1979.
+He also designs vector game Speed Freak, released by VectorBeam in 1979.
 While it is not the original “first-person” driving game (Night Driver, made by Atari in 1976, takes that honour), it is nonetheless an astounding production.
 The most realistic driving game made up to that point, Speed Freak involves wheeling a car down a winding road while trying to avoid oncoming traffic and various obstacles like hitchhikers and wayward cows at the side of the road.
 There is a gear shift offering four gears, and when the player collides with another car, there is a spectacular explosion of various automobile parts.
 Unfortunately, there are only 700-800 units produced, and Speed Freak speeds into oblivion.
 The steering wheel’s super-sensitive response and the rather limited graphic of the player’s car probably don’t help sales figures.